 What is Alcoholics Anonymous?

-How Many Thousands of Men and Women Have Recovered from Alcoholism
+How Many Men and Women Have Recovered from Alcoholism.

 The BEAM is the monthly newsletter of our Central Service Office in Maine.